Newspaper Page Text

 African Methodist Episcopal chur

-ch should be discarded und the
+ch should be discarded and the

-budgel system substituted, Bishop
+budg<4 system substituted, Bishop

-R. C. Ransom of tHe Louisiana
+R. C. Ransom of the Louisiana

 diocese declared at the opening